fbpx

 What is "demonstrated need"?

 Cheshire Academy considers a family’s income, assets, and the number of siblings enrolled in tuition-charging schools in order to qualify.
 Cheshire Academy subscribes to the guiding principle that the primary responsibility for the cost of a child’s education resides with the family and that financial aid must be based on demonstrated need, not on willingness or unwillingness to pay.
 We expect that each family will make the funding of their child’s education a priority.
 The Financial Aid Committee utilizes all data provided through the PFS (Parents’ Financial Statement), tax documents including, but not limited to two years of a Federally filed 1040.
-All documentation is submitted to and verified by SSS to determine a family’s “demonstrated need” – demonstrated need is the difference between the cost of education at Cheshire Academy and a family’s expected contribution to that education as a percent of your discretionary income.
+All documentation is submitted to and verified by Clarity to determine a family’s “demonstrated need” – demonstrated need is the difference between the cost of education at Cheshire Academy and a family’s expected contribution to that education as a percent of your discretionary income.

 How do international applicants apply for financial aid?